frolovilya/stm32-boot-explained/README.md

 }
 ```

-Note that it's just a default implementation, you could easily split FLASH and RAM and add your blocks or sections as soon as they follow the MCU memory specification.
+Note that this is just a default implementation, you could easily split FLASH and RAM and add your own blocks or sections as soon as they adhere to the MCU memory specification.

 ## Sections

-Memory is then split in the linker file to sections, each having it's address and destination (for instance FLASH or RAM).
+Memory is then split in the linker file into sections, each having its address and destination (for instance, FLASH or RAM).

 ```c
 // linker file